I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong, they are mine!

 If you were lucky enough to have insurance, each plan had provider lists.
 On it, you had the doctors and services that your insurance would pay for.
 You could see people outside your network, but you were out the entire cost.
-If you needed a specialist, and none of the local specialists were “in network,” you would be forced to travel to see their specialist.
+If you needed a specialist, and none of the local specialists were “in the network,” you would be forced to travel to see their specialist.

 You and Your Doctor were never in control.

-I love hearing Hannity, Limbaugh, and all the others talk about the control you lost or lose under such plans as Medicare for all or a socialized plan.
+I love hearing Hannity, Limbaugh, and all the others talk about the control you lost or lose under such plans as Medicare for all or a socialized program.
 Insurance companies were and still are notorious for deciding what medicines and procedures they will pay for.

 Any procedure you have is not decided by medical need from your doctor, but ultimately by whether your insurance company will pay for it.